redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 paid for a copy.
 The _Rheinische Zeitung_ took its departure with a
 poem:

->We boldly flew the flag of freedom, and every member of the crew did his
->duty.
-In spite of the watch having been kept in vain, the voyage was good and
->we do not regret it.
-Though the gods were angry, though our mast fell, we were
->not intimidated.
-Columbus himself was despised at first, but he looked upon the
->New World at last.
-Friends who applauded us, foes who fought us, we shall
+>We boldly flew the flag of freedom, and every member of the crew did his duty.
+In spite of the watch having been kept in vain, the voyage was good and we do not regret it.
+Though the gods were angry, though our mast fell, we were not intimidated.
+Columbus himself was despised at first, but he looked upon the New World at last.
+Friends who applauded us, foes who fought us, we shall meet again on the new shore.
->meet again on the new shore.
-If all collapses, courage remains
+If all collapses, courage remains unbroken [^05].
->unbroken.3

-### Chapter 05 notes

-1: The German for peasant is _Bauer_.

-2: '_Depuis l'expédition de mon dernier très-humble rapport, j'ai eu aussi occasion do rencontrer Mr. le Comte de Nesselrode, dans le salon de son épouse, et de lui parler; mais au lieu de me fournir des renseignements qui auraient pu m'être utiles, ou intéressants, sous le rapport de la politique Mr. le Vice-Chancelier a saisi cette occasion pour me demander: si j'avais lu déjà l'article véritablement infame, que *la gazette Rhénane*, publiée à Cologne avait lancé dernièrement contre le Cabinet Russe,--en basant ses déclamations furibondes sur le faux prétexte d'une note qui m'aurait été adressée par lui, relativement à la tendance de la presse Allomande.
-J'ai répondu à Mr. le Comte de Nesselrode, que je ne connaissais pas textuellement cet article, mais que je me rappelais fort bien, que *la gazette d'Etat* avait publié, il n'y a pas longtems, une réfutation de quelques articles semblables, on déclarant brièvement, mais assez positivement, que les suppositions sur lesquelles le raisonnemont de ces articles avait été basé, manquaient de fondement et de tout motif raisonnable.
-Cette réfutation n'était point inconnue á Mr. le Vice-Chancelier; mais il m'a avvué, qu'elle ne suffisait pas, pour lui faire comprendre, comment un censeur employé par le gouvernement de Votre Majesté avait pu laisser passer un article d'une nature semblable, qui, selon lui, surpassait encore do beaucoup, en perfidie et en violence, tout ce qui avait été publié jusqu'ici dans los feuilles Prussiennes contre le gouvernement Imperial.
-Il y a ajouté encore qu'afin que je puisse en juger pour moi-même, en toute connaissance de cause, il m'enverait la feuille de *la gazette Rhénane*, qui renfermait l'article en question, et il l'a fait, en effet, encore le même soir.--Je suis donc véritablement heureux d'avoir trouvé, cette nuit, en revenant du bal patriotique, dans le numéro *de la gazette d'Etat* du 31. janvier, qui venait d'arriver par la poste, l'ordre émané tout récemment des trois Ministères de Votre Majesté qui président aux afi'aires de censure, et en vertu duquel *la gazette Rhénane* doit cesser de paraître à dater du 1. avril prochain!
-Aussi me ferai-je un devoir des plus empressés de faire valoir cette mesure énergique auprès de Mr. le Comte de Nesselrode aujourd'hui même à l'occasion d'un dîner auquel il m'a engagé. je crois, du reste, devoir faire observer encore très-humblement à ce sujet, que lors de la conversation que j'ai eu, avant-hier, avec Mr. le Vice-Chancelier, il m'avait très expressément assuré, que l'Empereur ne connaissait probablement pas encore l'article en question parce que, pour sa part, il avait hésité jusqu'ici à le placer sous les yeux de Sa Majesté Imperiale_.'

-3: _Wir liessen kühn der Freiheit Fahne wehen
-Und ernst tat jeder Schiffman seine Pflicht,
-War d'rum vergebens auch der Mannschaft Spähen:
-Die Fahrt war schön and sie gereut uns nicht_.

-_Dass uns der Götter Zorn hat nachgetrachtet
-Es schreckt uns nicht, dass unser Mast gefällt.
-Denn auch Kolumbus ward zuerst verachtet
-Und endlich sah er doch die neue Welt_.

-_Ihr Freunde, deren Beifall uns geworden,
-Ihr Gegner, die ihr uns mit Kampf geehrt
-Wir seh'n uns wieder einst an neuen Borden,
-Wenn Alles bricht, der Mut bleibt unversehrt_.

 ## Chapter 06: The Germans Learn French